Two Washington hospitals notify patients to get tested for hepatitis and HIV

 According to Colorado state regulators, Allen allegedly removed a syringe containing the pain medication fentanyl from an anesthesia cart and replaced it with another labeled syringe “in the beginning stages of a surgical procedure” on January 22.
 Prosecutors say the replacement syringe contained another substance.

-Allen's urine later tested positive for fentanyl, regulators said in an order suspending his license
+Allen’s urine later tested positive for fentanyl, regulators said in an order suspending his license in January.

 Court documents filed by federal prosecutors also indicate that Allen was placed on administrative leave while working at a California hospital after allegedly switching syringes in an operating room and hiding a syringe full of fentanyl inside his sock, and that he was terminated from a job at an Arizona hospital after testing positive for the drug.